rgoulter/keyboard-labs/docs/buildguide-keyboard_ch552-44-rev2023.1a.md

 1. Solder the diodes for the switches.

 2. Solder the dev board (and whatever headers for the dev board).
+   (Since the CH552-44 uses P1.2 and P1.3, ensure SB1 is bridged, and SB2 is bridged).

 3. Using the switch plate to align the switches, solder the switches in.